Death Wish for the MTV generation: VHS Revival soaks up the neon opulence of a kitsch classic

 I’m sure it will happen.
 After all, Cobra came at a time when successful B-movie peddlers Golan-Globus were branching out into the mainstream, an audacious move that would result in such kitsch outings as Masters of the Universe and Superman IV: The Quest for Peace—cheapo movies masquerading as big-budget extravaganzas that would ultimately run the company into the ground.
 Unsurprisingly, Cobra was panned for its paper-thin delineations and imitative template, but hindsight has transformed it into a rather different entity, lending it the kind of cult appeal that more than warrants a full release.

 If a director’s cut does materialise I’ll be first in line to see it, but Cobra works as a raw slice of action indulgence that needs no refining, because it’s that lack of refinement that makes it so remarkable.
 For one thing, it recalls the unrefined era of the music video in a way that stokes sentimentality.
 Those were simpler, less stringent times, and when it comes to charm a little sloppiness can go a long way.
 Cobra is Death Wish for the MTV generation.
-It may possess all the depth and insight of an arcade shooter but it proves just as fun and enjoyably throwaway.
+It may possess all the depth and insight of an arcade shooter, but it proves just as fun and enjoyably throwaway.
 It is disposable filmmaking that we consume like fast food: cheap, temporarily satisfying and infinitely moreish.